-I love the earthy flavor and the chewy texture of Gosari but my husband refuses to eat it, so I never got to cook Gosari as often as I would have liked.
+I love the earthy flavor and the chewy texture of Gosari but my husband refuses to eat it, so I never got to cook it as often as I would have liked.
 Why does he not eat it?
-Not because he doesn’t like the taste, not because he is allergic to it, not because of the carcinogen (I talk about this at the end of the post)…but because he, like many other Korean men, believe in the myth that it reduces their stamina..lol..
+Not because he doesn’t like the taste, not because he is allergic to it, not because of the carcinogen (as discussed above)…but because he, like many other Korean men, believe in the myth that it reduces their stamina..😝😝

 I always wondered if there was any truth to that but never got around to researching about it.
 But you know.. yukyejang and bibimbap are just not the same without gosari but since he won’t eat them, I often ended up cooking without Gosari.
 So I was so happy that I chose to make gosari for this post because it was so yummy..
 I forgot how good it was.